1031 Exchange Experts:

 What qualifies as an exchange property Like Kind Properties?

-In order to qualify for tax deferred exchange treatment under IRC ï¿½ 1031, the relinquished property must be exchanged for replacement property that is of "like-kind".
-This term, "like-kind", refers to the character of the property and not to its grade or quality.
+In order to qualify for tax deferred exchange treatment under IRS 1031, the relinquished property must be exchanged for replacement property that is of “like-kind”.
+This term, “like-kind”, refers to the character of the property and not to its grade or quality.
 It does not matter whether the real property involved is improved or unimproved since that fact only relates to the grade or quality of the property and not to its kind or class.
 (Treas.
 Reg.
 1.1031(a)-1(b)).

 Essentially, all real property is “like-kind” with all other real property.
 To qualify, the Exchanger must have held the relinquished property for investment, or for “productive use in their trade or business,” and must intend to do the same with the replacement property.